 Happiness Is Planning An Adventure

-I read somewhere that it’s scientifically proven that planning a vacation increases happiness, even if you don’t actually GO on the trip!
+According to this study by the University of Surrey, it’s scientifically proven that planning a vacation increases happiness, even if you don’t actually GO on the trip!

 So even if you aren’t ready to go yet, or are having financial difficulties that means changing plans, you can still enjoy the process of planning a trip, until the time comes when you’re ready to put it to action!